Generating Class-Level Integration Tests Using Call Site Information: Evaluation Results

 \subsection{CBC achieved by \cling vs. unit tests (RQ1.2)}

-Since $T_{RanE}$ and $T_{EvoE}$ cover only branches in the callee class (\ie it does not call any methods in the caller class), the coupled-branches coverages achieved by these tests are always zero.
-Hence, for this research question, we compare the tests generated by \cling ($T_{\cling}$) against the tests generated by \randoop and \evosuite applied to the caller class ($T_{RanR}$ and $T_{EvoR}$) \wrt coupled-branches coverage.
+Since $T_{EvoE}$ test suites cover only branches in the callee class (\ie it does not call any methods in the caller class), the coupled-branches coverage achieved by these tests is always zero.
+Hence, for this research question, we compare the tests generated by \cling ($T_{\cling}$) against the tests generated by \randoop ($T_{Ran}$) and \evosuite applied to the caller class ($T_{EvoR}$) \wrt coupled-branches coverage.

-Figure \ref{fig:cbccoverage} presents the coupled-branches coverage of $T_{\cling}$, $T_{RanR}$, and $T_{EvoR}$ for all the projects.
+Figure \ref{fig:cbccoverage} presents the coupled-branches coverage of $T_{\cling}$, $T_{Ran}$, and $T_{EvoR}$ for all projects.
 The number of covered coupled-branches by $T_{\cling}$ is higher in total (\textit{all} in Figure~\ref{fig:cbccoverage}).
-On average (the diamonds in Figure~\ref{fig:cbccoverage}), the test suites generated by \cling (48.7\%) cover more coupled-branches compared to 37\% for $T_{EvoR}$, and 15.7\% for $T_{RanR}$.
+On average (the diamonds in Figure~\ref{fig:cbccoverage}), the test suites generated by \cling (49.1\%) cover more coupled-branches compared to 37.8\% for $T_{EvoR}$, and 27.2\% for $T_{Ran}$.
 On average, the coupled-branches coverage achieved by unit tests is lower than the one achieved by \cling in all of the projects except \texttt{lang}.
-The average coupled-branches coverage of \evosuite in this project is $55.6\%$, compared to $48.9\%$ for \cling.
-We also observe a wider distribution of the CBC coverage for $T_{\cling}$ (with a median of $51.0\%$ and an IQR of $78.2\%$) compared to $T_{EvoR}$ (with a median of $30.7\%$ and an IQR of $59.0\%$) and $T_{RanR}$ (with a median $<1.0\%$ and an IQR of $25.0\%$).
+The average coupled-branches coverage of \evosuite in this project is $58\%$, compared to $48.9\%$ for \cling.
+We also observe a wider distribution of the CBC coverage for $T_{\cling}$ (with a median of $51.0\%$ and an IQR of $78.2\%$) compared to $T_{EvoR}$ (with a median of $30.7\%$ and an IQR of $59.0\%$) and $T_{Ran}$ (with a median $<1.0\%$ and an IQR of $57.1\%$).